AmbireTech/adex-protocol/README.md

 1) Users are only identified by an anonymous ID (pubkey) which is not linked to any identifyable data like name/email/IP
 2) This approach requires a lot of data being collected by one party; while this is technically possible, the default is that validators only collect events they're interested in (related to campaigns they validate)

-### Rewarding end-users
+### Rewarding end-users for attention

-@TODO
+Through OUTPACE channels, it's possible that users are rewarded for certain events, with mutual agreement between the validators.

-Rewarding end users for their attention is a concept that we've intentionally left out, mostly because it highly incentivizes fake traffic/Sybil attacks.
+However, this is currently left out (not implemented), mostly because it makes it might make it easier to perform Sybil attacks and earn from fake traffic.

-However, we are planning on providing easy ways for publishers to reward users with various crypto assets for actions that they consider appropriate and difficult to fake.
-For example, if you, as an end user, actually engage with the website, register, prove your real identity and buy one of their products, you'd get a bonus that the publisher has set aside from their bid reward.
+We do intend to implement this in the Smart Platform once we analyze the implications and risks.
+It must be noted that this feature can be implemented very easily with OUTPACE and the Smart Platform.

-One of the ways to achieve that is by having a payment channel directly between the end user and the publisher.
-The publisher, having access to all the events (including the custom events) in the OCEAN channels they're involved in, can determine how much they reward every given end user.
+Users would be able to see their earned rewards and withdraw them through the AdEx Lounge UI.

 ### Real-time bidding

-@TODO
+Real-time bidding (RTB) is something we intentionally left out of the protocol, primarily because it relies on some details about the user being propagated around the network to the exchange.

-Real-time bidding is something we intentionally left out of the protocol, primarily because it relies on some details about the user being propagated around the network to the exchange.
+While from a scalability perspective, real-time bidding can be implemented using off-chain scaling solutions such as OCEAN, the privacy tradeoff is too big.

-While from a scalability perspective, real-time bidding can be implemented using off-chain scaling solutions such as OCEAN and state channels, the privacy tradeoff is too big.
+However, header bidding is very rapidly replacing RTB in the adtech industry.
+Header bidding is when all the bids are pulled in the browser, evaluated and then the preferred bids are sent to the ad exchange.
+In AdEx, there is no classic ad exchange, but what we do is even more convenient: we pull all information about demand (campaigns, bids) in the browser, and directly select the bid depending on what we know about the user, therefore implementing targeting without revealing the user's profile.

-However, multiple bids may be delivered at the same time in the same ad slot, with the targeting decision happening in the user's browser (see ["Privacy of the end-user"](#privacy-of-the-end-user)), so the benefits of targeting are still there.
-This is somewhat similar to the ad tech concept of Header Bidding, which is a technique that shift bid processing/selection to the browser.
+In other words, in AdEx, advertisers can bid for an impression in real-time, but we do not implement classic real-time bidding.

 ### Header bidding